jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 ---
 ```
 ## Internal links
-From [this mkdocs](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) page JRT learned that you can specify anchor points to document sections by knowing that they are converted to lowercase and white space is replaced by dashes.
-So this very section, named "Internal links" can be specified as a link to "features.md#internal-links"
+From [this mkdocs](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) page JRT learned that {==you can specify anchor points to document sections by knowing that they are converted to lowercase and white space is replaced by dashes.==} So this very section, named "Internal links" can be specified as a link to "../ourtools/features.md#internal-links" (in a different document) or "#internal-links" (inside the same document).

 ## Keyboard meta keys